maxddev/installer/README.md

 While installing, add the directory path to the repository to your systems PATH variable.
 This will allow the `helpflow` installer to run from anywhere within your system.

+## Register License key

+Before you can install Helpflow you will need to set your license key from Sell My Git.
+This can be found on the `View Releases` page from within `My Purchases`.
+To set your license key, run the following command

+    helpflow license-key <your-key-here>

 ## Installing Helpflow

 Once you have setup the installer, simply navigate in the command line to the root of your application and run

     helpflow install

-You will be asked which admin type you want to install, after selecting, the installer will proceed to install Helpflow.
+You will be asked which integration type you want to install, after selecting, the installer will proceed to install Helpflow.

 Once installated you will need to add a link to your help desk within your application for your customers and support staff alike.
 The route can be generated with `route('helpflow.list-tickets')`.

 ## Adding Support Staff

 You will also need to setup who can access the support staff functionality of your help desk.
-If you are using Helpflow Generic or Helpflow Spark integrations, this can be done by defining the email address of any user account that should have support staff privledges within the `helpflow-config.php` file.
+If you are using Helpflow Generic or Helpflow Spark integrations, this can be done by defining the email address of any user account that should have support staff privledges within the `helpflow-staff.php` file.

 ## Updating Helpflow